Insurance To Make Sure You’re All Covered

 Additional Liability Coverage

 Many people mistakenly think that umbrella insurance isn’t for them because they don’t have expensive possessions or property.
-However, there are situations where standard policies don’t cover the full scope of damage caused by accident.
+However, there are situations where standard policies don’t cover the full scope of damage caused by a vehicle accident.
 A personal umbrella policy can provide additional coverage beyond your standard liability on any of the following personal policies.

 - Recreational vehicles